 After about a week, let your kitten explore the house under your watchful eye.
 Allow your older cat to observe this exploration and retreat if it wants to.
 Do not force interaction between your cat and kitten.
 If your cat has a favorite interactive toy, like a feather wand or laser pointer, try playing with both cats at the same time.
 This will encourage mutual activity.
 You can also give them both treats at the same time and feed them at the same time from separate bowls.
 Be sure to leave enough space between the food bowls so your older cat does not feel threatened.

 Encourage any positive interactions your older cat has with the kitten using praise, treats, and physical affection.
 You want your cat to associate the kitten with happy, positive things.

 Cats need to have order and a new member in the home must know where it ranks.
 Your older cat may have a period of time when it tries to establish a hierarchy with the new kitten.
 Your older cat may hiss and swat at the kitten when the newcomer does something unfavorable.
 This is completely normal and as long as they are just hissing and swatting, do your best to not interfere.
 Your older cat is establishing its role as the dominant cat in the household and the kitten is being taught where its boundaries as the new cat are.

 Problems and Proofing Behavior

 Don't give up if the first encounters are not positive.
 Older cats can take time to acclimate to a younger cat.
 A common mistake is to rush the socialization between cats and then getting mad or frustrated when it doesn't work out.
 Keep calm and work in increments to bring the cats together.
 Try timing your interactions and slowly increasing the amount of time together.
-If your older cat is especially aggressive towards the new kitten, speak with your vet or a behavior specialist for tips.
+If your older cat is especially aggressive toward the new kitten, speak with your vet or a behavior specialist for tips.